Keyfactor/remote-file-orchestrator/README.md

 # Remote File

-The remote file Orchestrator allows for the remote management of file-based certificate stores.
+The Remote File Orchestrator allows for the remote management of file-based certificate stores.
 Discovery, Inventory, and Management functions are supported.
 The orchestrator performs operations by first converting the certificate store into a BouncyCastle PKCS12Store.

 #### Integration status: Pilot - Ready for use in test environments.
 Not for use in production.